 When we were kids we only needed anything that resembled a ball and a goal to aim at.
 Many great players learned their skills while playing simple games with childhood friends.
-In this post we collected popular childhood football games from around the world that you can incorporate to your training.
+In this post, we collected popular childhood football games from around the world that you can incorporate into your training.

 The simplest of all games.
 You only need 2 players and random objects that act as goals.
 In the context of a formal training session, you should use a set of cones and small goals.
 Needless is to explain the rules, the aim is to score in the opposition goal using your feet.

 There are small variants to this game that are usually decided on the spot.
 Two additional rules are often part of the game: when defending your goal you are not allowed to stay in it (no goalkeeping allowed); you are not allowed to shoot from a long distance.

 This game was the nightmare of my parents.
 We would play it with my brother in our small garden breaking my mum’s precious roses.
 Or worse, we played it in the living room! 😛